Department of City and Regional Planning (GRAD)

 Bachelor (Any Major at UNC) + M.C.R.P.

 Students can complete this dual degree with any major at UNC and can finish both the undergraduate and graduate degrees in as little as 5 years.
-Students begin taking graduate-level planning courses in their third year at UNC, and also apply for pre-admission to the M.C.R.P. program in their third year at UNC.
+Students begin taking graduate-level planning courses in their second or third year at UNC and meet with program staff for group advising in the spring of their third year at UNC.

 To apply to the dual degree program, please contact: